From The Desk of the Pastor

 A: Full content on the right/below a large banner

-B: Smaller banner with content below (Summary for e-blast)
+B: Smaller banner with content below (Add a Summary for the e-blast) - When use the Summary:

 Fill the Summary field with 1-2 short sentences (usually one h2 and one p).
 IF the news content is very short, no need to add it.
 This removes the need for "Purge" and "show_eblast_only" HTML codes. - Languages: